syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 ![](User-Interactions_images/User-Interactions_img31.png)

-### Customize Dragging direction
+### Customize dragging direction

-To drag the point along x and y axes, you can specify **type** as xy in *dragSettings*.
-And to drag along x axis alone, specify the type as x and to drag along y axis, specify type as y.
+To drag the point along x and y axes, specify type to xy in **dragSettings**.
+To drag along x axis alone, specify the type to x.
+To drag along y axis, specify type as y.

 {% highlight cshtml %}